simonecollier/DSI-course-materials/README.md

 # DSI-course-materials
-All course materials for the Statistical Learning section of the Introduction to Data Science course coming soon to the University of Toronto's Data Science Institute.
+All course materials for the statistical learning section of the introductory data science course coming soon to the University of Toronto's Data Science Institute.